lambda826/My-Notebook/09 Cloud/AWS/01 EC2/Configure Instances.md

 You can also use instance metadata to access **user data** that you specified when launch your instance.

 ## [Use IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html)
 Two methods to access instance metadata:
  - Instance Metadata Service Version 1 (IMDSv1) – a **request/response** method
  - Instance Metadata Service Version 2 (IMDSv2) – a **session-oriented** method

-The instance metadata service distinguishes between IMDSv1 and IMDSv2 requests based on whether, for any given request, either the `PUT` or `GET` headers, which are unique to IMDSv2, are present in that request.
+The instance metadata service distinguishes between IMDSv1 and IMDSv2 requests based on whether, for any given request, either the `PUT` or `GET` headers, which are unique to IMDSv2.

 ### How Instance Metadata Service Version 2 Works
 MDSv2 uses **session-oriented** requests.